 Historical newspaper articles, pamphlets, diaries, correspondence and more from specific time periods in history marked by the opposition African Americans have faced on the road to freedom.

-Includes scholarly essays, recent periodicals, historical newspaper articles on Black Studies.
+Scholarly essays, recent periodicals, and historical newspaper articles.
 Combines resources as: Schomburg Studies on the Black Experience, International Index of Black Periodicals (IIBP), The Chicago Defender, and Black Literature Index.

 Contains numerous multimedia sources on the published works of prominent African Americans.